hexbatch/apple-core/layer-docs/e-organization-layers/organizations.md

 * An organization can also buy stuff
 * There can be contracts to auto transfer profits via the ownership.
 * But if there are auto-repeat contracts, then each time its renewed,
-* if tokens are being transferred using a ratio of shares, that ratio is recalculated
+* if elements are being transferred using a ratio of shares, that ratio is recalculated

 # Voting